Why is hairline design so important?

 - Every person has a unique hairline – There is no one perfect hairline template that suits all patients.
 Whatever works for one head will not work for another head.
 No mathematical or scientific formula applies, hairline design is an art.
 An experienced hair transplant surgeon will design unique solutions for every patient.

-- Angle of graft placement – the angle of placement of grafts should follow the natural direction of the patient’s hair.
+- The angle of graft placement – the angle of placement of grafts should follow the natural direction of the patient’s hair.
 While making the incision sites, the doctor should carefully emulate the angle of the hair that exists in that area.